Frederick Augustus Hervey was born 1st August, 1730 as the third son of an old

 As bishop he is known to have been very much in favour of complete religious

 equality and opposed the national system of tithes.
 In 1782 he became deeply involved in the

 Irish Volunteer movement.
 He was noticeable by his prominence at their convention held in

 Dublin in 1783.
-He was courting disaster and with the Irish authorities breathing down his
+He had been courting disaster and with the Irish authorities

-neck he caught himself on and in time he steered clear of local politics.
+breathing down his neck he caught himself on and in the nick of time he steered clear of